sdex/AndroidIDeditorV2/README.md

 ## Technical details

-Starting from Android 8.0 the system creates a unique ID for each application when it's requested:
+Starting from Android 8.0 the system creates a unique ID for each application when it's requested using:

 ```kotlin
 val androidId = Settings.Secure.getString(